2021 Kerala Legislative Assembly election: Summary

 The incumbent LDF retained power with 99 seats, 8 more than in the previous election.
 This marks the first time an alliance has won consecutive terms in the state since 1977.
 The UDF won 41 seats, 6 less than before, although their vote share increased.
 The NDA lost their lone seat in Nemom and suffered a significant loss in vote-share.
 P. C. George, Kerala Janapaksham (Secular) candidate in Poonjar and the only MLA not part of any alliance, lost his sitting seat to the LDF, coming second.
-Twenty20 Kizhakkambalam came third in both Kunnathunad and Kochi seats.

-Besides Poonjar, Kunnathunad, and Kochi, the NDA dropped to fourth position in Vengara, where an independent candidate overtook the BJP to become third.
+Besides Poonjar, Kunnathunad, Perumbavoor, Kochi, Vypin, Kothamangalam and Muvattupuzha the NDA dropped to fourth position in Vengara, where an independent candidate overtook the BJP to become third.
 The Revolutionary Marxist Party of India opened its account in the State Legislative assembly, winning from Vadakara, a left-socialist stronghold, with outside support of UDF.
 In Pala, Mani C. Kappen won as a UDF Independent candidate.

 K. K. Shailaja, who as Health Minister had won plaudits for her handling of the COVID-19 pandemic, was re-elected in Mattanur with a record majority of 67,013 votes.
 K. A. Shaji of Down to Earth pointed to the LDF government's success in minimising covid deaths and reducing economic hardship of people affected by the lockdown as the primary cause for its re-election.

 In the aftermath of the election, leaders of LDF and UDF have alleged collusion of one another with BJP in an effort to undermine theirs.